f5devcentral/f5-automation-labs/docs/class2/module1/lab2.rst

 In this lab we will use the ``docker`` cli tools to obtain and start the f5-super-netops-container image.

-Task 1 - Obtain and verfiy the container image
+Task 1 - Obtain and verify the container image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Perform the following steps to complete this task: